Vicson01/EthProofPractice/README.md

 7. Interact with the contract by invoking the 'mint' and 'burn' functions and querying the public variables (such as name, symbol, totalSupply, and token balances).

    - To mint tokens: Click on the "HeroToken" contract in the left-hand sidebar.
 Then, click the down caret icon next to the "mint" function button to input the necessary parameters.
-Finally, click the "transact" button to execute the minting function with the specified amount of Eben tokens.
+Finally, click the "transact" button to execute the minting function with the specified amount of Hero tokens.

    - To burn tokens: Follow the same procedure as described above for the 'burn' function.